If you’re having trouble finding a good horse colic treatment, Happy Earth just might help.

 Dr. Xie based Jing Tang’s Happy Earth on the ancient Chinese formula Wei Chang He.

-Happy Earth works best when combined with plenty of water and case-appropriate exercise.
+Happy Earth works best when combined with plenty of water and case-appropriate exercise

-Note: Information on this site is provided for educational purposes only and is not meant the to substitute advice provided by your own veterinarian.
+Note: Information on this site is provided for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.